BASTAcode/BASTA/README.md

 ## Authors

+The current core developing team members are:

+* Jakob Lysgaard Rørsted (maintainer)
+* Mark Lykke Winther (co-maintainer)
+* Amalie Stokholm
+* Kuldeep Verma

 The original author of the code is:

 * Víctor Aguirre Børsen-Koch

-The current core developing team are:

-* Jakob Lysgaard Rørsted
-* Mark Lykke Winther
-* Amalie Stokholm
-* Kuldeep Verma

 Throughout the years, many people have contributed to the addition and development of various parts and modules of BASTA.
 We welcome further